MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/constituents.md

 However, excessive consumption or improper use of yarrow's constituents can lead to potential side effects.
 Overconsumption of vitamin A can cause hypervitaminosis A, leading to symptoms such as dizziness, nausea, and in severe cases, liver damage.
 High doses of vitamin K can interfere with certain blood-thinning medications, increasing the risk of blood clotting.
 Excessive intake of minerals like potassium may result in electrolyte imbalances, leading to irregular heart rhythms.
 Moreover, excessive iron intake can cause gastrointestinal distress, including nausea, vomiting, and abdominal pain.
 It's crucial to monitor intake and be aware of potential side effects when using yarrow or its constituents.

-## Which parts of yarrow have the highest concentration of medicinal constituents?
+## What parts of yarrow have the highest concentration of biochemical compounds?

 The parts of Yarrow that have the highest concentration of medicinal constituents are its aerial parts, particularly the flowering tops and leaves.
 These sections contain potent compounds such as flavonoids, alkaloids, and volatile oils, contributing to Yarrow's renowned anti-inflammatory, antimicrobial, and astringent properties.
 Additionally, the leaves boast higher concentrations of active compounds compared to the stems and roots, making them especially valuable in traditional and herbal medicine practices.

+## What medicinal preparations of yarrow have the most constituents?

+The [medicinal preparations of Yarrow](/achillea-millefolium/medicine/preparations.html) with the most constituents are the essential oil, tincture, and infusion.
+The essential oil contains a wide array of compounds, including chamazulene and borneol, contributing to its therapeutic properties.
+The tincture, an alcoholic extract, holds various active constituents like flavonoids and alkaloids.
+Meanwhile, the infusion, made by steeping Yarrow in hot water, retains a diverse profile of phenolic compounds and volatile oils.
+These preparations boast a rich amalgamation of constituents, each offering potential medicinal benefits when utilized appropriately.